-- Teams A county can enter an unlimited number of county teams.
-But once entered there can be no changes to a team.
-County teams consist of three no more than four members.
-If a county does not have enough members to fill a team within an age division, those one or two individuals are still eligible to judge and compete for individual awards. - Induvial who have competed in the National Horse Judging contest may compete as individuals at the State Horse Judging Contest. - An unlimited number of individuals from a county can judge at the South Dakota State 4-H Horse Judging Contest.
-They must meet entry deadline; no late entries will be accepted. - If a county team cannot be fulfilled, a county may join with any other county that cannot fulfill a team to make a joint county team.
-Reminder: Only Senior contestants will be eligible for National Competition. - It is the responsibility of the 4-H Youth Program Advisor or county coaches to verify team and individuals are accurate during contest registration.
+• Teams consist of three to no more than four members.

+- Only Senior contestants are eligible for the National Horse Judging Contest. - Individuals who have competed in the National Horse Judging contest can judge at the South Dakota State 4-H Horse Judging Contest.
+They must meet the entry deadline. - An unlimited number of youth from a county can judge at the South Dakota State 4-H Horse Judging Contest.
+They must meet entry deadline; no late entries will be accepted. - It is the responsibility of the 4-H Youth Program Advisor or coaches to verify team and individuals are accurate during contest registration.